sigmdel/xiao_esp32c3_wifi_switch/README.md

 This project will be described in an upcoming post [A Wi-Fi Switch for Domoticz using a XIAO ESP32C3 - Part 2](https://sigmdel.ca/michel/ha/xiao/xiao_esp32c3_wifi_switch_2_en.html).

+## About the last 3 xxx_update projects

+It seems that [A Wi-Fi Switch for Domoticz using a XIAO ESP32C3 - Part 2](https://sigmdel.ca/michel/ha/xiao/xiao_esp32c3_wifi_switch_2_en.html) is not about to be available in the near future, so a short explanation might be in order about these last three projects.
+They present 3 techniques that could be used to update the information displayed on the Web page without reloading the page itself as done in the first three projects.
+Tasmota uses AJAX, but Server-Sent Events will be used in further developments.

 ## License